 “Moreover,” he proceeded, “if you get into my class you will become a member of my family and I would like to make sure that I want you in my family!”

-This great humanity, deep care, and concern probably taught me the best lesson of all and informed the approach I take with my students.
-Sure enough, I found Pergamenschikow one of the best mentors I have ever encountered and those two years with him will always be the most precious for me.
+This great humanity, deep care, and concern probably taught me the best lesson of all and informed the approach I take with my own students.
+Sure enough, I found Pergamenschikow to be one of the best mentors I have ever encountered and those two years with him will always be the most precious for me.